gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ### No Common DTLS Key Management Method {#enocommonpsi}

-The No Common DTLS Key Management Method error cause can be used by the receiver of the packet containing the INIT chunk to indicate that receiver does not support any of DTLS Key Management Methods offered by the sender of packet containing the INIT chunk.
+The No Common DTLS Key Management Method error cause can be used by the receiver of the packet containing the INIT chunk to indicate that the receiver does not support any of the DTLS Key Management Methods offered by the sender of the packet containing the INIT chunk.

 The format of this error cause is depicted in {{error-cause-no-common-method}}.